NolanHughes/drumverb/NOTES.md

 3. Implement real image upload

-4. Get search button to work better in SearchedProducts after adjusting for categories, brand, model, etc.
+4. Finish styling it just like reverb

-5. Finish styling it just like reverb
+5. Check to see if you can make components stateless at end